SUrvival Control Chart EStimation Software in R: the success package

 }

-Throughout this article, we are interested in comparing institutional (hospital) performance for survival after a specific medical procedure (surgery).
-Even though our focus is on medical applications, the methods can be applied to any data set containing survival outcomes, ranging from production lines to customer satisfaction inspection.
+Throughout this article, we are interested in comparing institutional (hospital) performance for survival after a medical procedure (surgery).
+Even though our focus is on medical applications, the methods can be applied to any data set containing survival outcomes.

-In this section we introduce the funnel plot, Bernoulli CUSUM, BK-CUSUM and CGR-CUSUM implemented in the package \pkg{success}.
+In this section we introduce the funnel plot, Bernoulli CUSUM, BK-CUSUM and CGR-CUSUM implemented in the package \CRANpkg{success}.
 The goal of each of the methods is to detect a deviation from a certain target performance measure and discover hospitals with increased mortality rates as quickly as possible.